 TCSR: Could you talk about being traded to the Calgary Roughnecks in 2010 from the Philadelphia Wings for a draft pick?

-GS: “I was very surprised and had no idea that it was coming.
+GS: “I was shocked and had no idea it was coming.
 I figured that I would have spent the rest of my career in Philadelphia.
 I would have been happy to do so, but the thing that was shocking the most was that I was traded.
 But at the time, I was excited to be traded to Calgary, my hometown.
 I was excited to get back here, and we have a great group of guys.
-I was really excited about being able to come home.
+I was excited about being able to come home.
 Things are great here and I’m happy.
 I look forward to playing the rest of my career here.”

 TCSR: You said in your previous statement that you would have liked to stay in Philadelphia for the rest of your career.
-If things don’t work out in Calgary, do you see a time where you could return?
+If things don’t work out in Calgary, do you see a time when you could return?

 GS: “No, I plan on retiring in Calgary.
 Calgary is my home, and I’m building a business here.
 All my relationships are here.
 We have been very successful since I arrived, and I hope we can continue that for many years to come.”